 Here’s a recent thank you care package we received from the Tali-Banned Cigar Club, operating out of Bagram Airfield, Afghanistan.
 In it was the club’s challenge coin, a flag flown Christmas Day on our behalf and more.
 We are so proud and so humbled to have received it.

 The recurring theme in all of these thank you letters seems to be that our servicemen and women enjoy cigars as a little piece of home.
-We're only too glad to have provided these brave men and women some small measure of comfort.
+We’re only too glad to have provided these brave men and women some small measure of comfort.
+Check out the official site for the Tali-Banned Cigar Club here to learn more about the organization.

 Below is the full text of the letter.